Whoever believes is saved. Whoever believes was given eyes.

 And every theological system must eventually answer the causal question: why does one person believe and another does not?
 The Arminian says: because one chose to and the other didn't.
 But this makes the human will the decisive factor in salvation — which means the believer has something the unbeliever lacked, which means the believer has grounds for boasting, which Paul explicitly demolishes (Ephesians 2:8-9).

 Reformed theology takes "whosoever will" with total seriousness — and then asks the question the objectors never finish asking: Who will?
 Who actually comes?
-Jesus answers: "All that the Father gives me will come to me" (John 6:37).
-"No one can come to me unless the Father who sent me draws them" (John 6:44).
-"All who were appointed for eternal life believed" (Acts 13:48).
+Jesus has already answered: the coming follows the giving and the drawing (John 6:37, 6:44), and Luke adds the third witness — the believing follows the appointing (Acts 13:48).
 The offer is universal because we do not know whom God has chosen.
 The reception is particular because God does know — and He accomplishes it.
 The gospel is preached to all.
 It saves the elect.

 He chose.
 You came.